capyb-aara/capyb-aara/README.md

 - 📫 How to reach me - aaradas613@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I love true crime
-- I'm new to programming and github so please feel free to provide constructive criticism and point out any mistakes
+- I'm a student, new to programming and github so please feel free to provide constructive criticism and point out any mistakes

 <!---
 capyb-aara/capyb-aara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.